eliasjacob/datacentric_ai_course/README.md

 ## Teaching Approach

-The course will use a **top-down** teaching method, which is different from the traditional **bottom-up** approach.

-- **Top-Down Method**: We'll start with a high-level overview and practical application, then delve into the underlying details as needed.
+The course employs a **top-down** teaching method, starting with high-level overviews and practical applications before delving into underlying details.
 This approach helps maintain motivation and provides a clearer picture of how different components fit together.
-- **Bottom-Up Method**: Typically involves learning individual components in isolation before combining them into more complex structures, which can sometimes lead to a fragmented understanding.

-### Example: Learning Baseball
-Harvard Professor David Perkins, in his book [Making Learning Whole](https://www.amazon.com/Making-Learning-Whole-Principles-Transform/dp/0470633719), compares learning to playing baseball.
-Kids don't start by memorizing all the rules and technical details; they begin by playing the game and gradually learn the intricacies.
-Similarly, in this course, you'll start with practical applications and slowly uncover the theoretical aspects.

-> **Important**: Don't worry if you don't understand everything initially.
-Focus on what things do, not what they are.

 ### Learning Methods

-1. **Doing**: Engage in coding and building projects.
+1. **Hands-On Coding**: Engage actively in coding exercises and projects.
-2. **Explaining**: Write about what you've learned or help others in the course.
+2. **Explaining Concepts**: Articulate your understanding by writing about what you've learned or helping peers.

 You'll be encouraged to follow along with coding exercises and explain your learning to others.
 Summarizing key points as the course progresses will also be part of the learning process.

-## Final Grade
+## Final Project

 Your final project will be evaluated based on several criteria:

 - **Technical Quality**: How well you implement the project.
 - **Creativity**: The originality of your approach.
-- **Usefulness**: The practical value of your project for the court.
+- **Usefulness**: The practical value of your project.
 - **Presentation**: How effectively you present your project.
 - **Report**: The clarity and thoroughness of your report.

 ### Project Guidelines

 - **Individual Work**: The project must be done individually.
-- **Submission**: Submit a link to a GitHub repo/shared folder with your code, data, and report.
+- **Submission**: Submit a link to a GitHub repository or shared folder with your code, data, and report.
 Use virtual environments and `requirements.txt` to facilitate running your code.
-- **Confidential Data**: Be mindful of any confidential data used in your project.
 - **Deadline**: The project will be due 15 days after the end of the course.
-- **Submission Platform**: Submit your project using SIGAA.
+- **Submission Platform**: Submit your project using the designated platform (e.g., SIGAA).

 ## Contributing

 Contributions to the course repository are welcome!
 Follow these steps to contribute:

-1. Fork the repository.
+1. **Fork the Repository**: Click on the "Fork" button at the top right of the repository page.
-2. Create a new branch:
+2. **Create a New Branch**:

     ```shell
     git checkout -b feature/YourFeature
     ```

-3. Make your changes.
+3. **Make Your Changes**: Implement your feature or fix.
-4. Commit your changes:
+4. **Commit Your Changes**:

     ```shell
     git commit -m 'Add some feature'
     ```

-5. Push to the branch:
+5. **Push to the Branch**:

     ```shell
     git push origin feature/YourFeature
     ```

-6. Create a Pull Request.
+6. **Create a Pull Request**: Go to your fork on GitHub and click the "New pull request" button.

 ## Contact